aartur/mschematool/README.md

 ## Creating new migrations

-A helper `print_new` command is available for creating new migration files - it just prints a migration file name based on a description, using the current date and time as a timestamp:
+A helper `print_new` command is available for creating new migration files - it just prints a suggested migration file name based on a description, using the current date and time as a timestamp:
 ```
 $ mschematool default print_new 'more changes'
 ./migrations/m20140615194820_more_changes.sql
 ```

+The `m` prefix makes a Python module implementing a migration to have a valid name (it can't start with a digit).
+However, the tool will see all filenames ending with `sql`, `cql`, `py`, so you can use a different naming convention.
+Moreover, the migrations are sorted using ordinary lexicographical comparison, so instead of a timestamp, other ordering mechanisms can be used (sequences like `001.sql 002.sql 003.sql`, or two-component names like `branchA_001.sql branchB_001.sql`).

 ## Dealing with dialect differences